The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

 The Definite Pronoun Resolution (\textsc{Dpr}) dataset is an easier variation of the Winograd Schema Challenge~\citep{Rahman2012DPR}.
 The constraints on the Winograd schemas have been relaxed, and several examples in the dataset are not \textit{Google-proof}.
 The dataset consists of $1322$ training examples and $564$ test examples, constructed manually. $6$ examples in the training set reappear in \textsc{Wsc273} in a very similar form.
 These should be removed when training on \textsc{Dpr} and evaluating on \textsc{Wsc273}.
 This dataset is also referred to as \textsc{WscR}, as named by~\citet{Opitz2018WSCRanking}.

 An expanded version of this dataset, called \textsc{WinoCoref}, has been released by~\citet{Peng2015WinoCoref}, who further annotate all previously ignored mentions (in their work, a mention can be either a pronoun or an entity) in the sentences that were not annotated in the original work.
 In this way, they add $746$ mentions to the dataset, $709$ of which are pronouns.
-Moreover,~\citet{Peng2015WinoCoref} argue that accuracy is not an appropriate metric of performance on the \textsc{WinoCoref} dataset and introduce a new one, called \textit{AntePre}.

-They define \textit{AntePre} as follows: Suppose there are $k$ pronouns in the dataset, and each pronoun has $n_1, \ldots, n_k$ antecedents.
-We can treat finding the correct candidate for each pronoun as a binary classification for each antecedent-pronoun pair.
-Let $m$ be the number of correct binary decisions. \textit{AntePre} is then computed as ${m}\,/\,{\scriptstyle{\sum_{i=1}^k n_i}}$.